k21971/EvilHack/doc/evilhack-changelog.md

   and the object placed inside of it that made the bag blow up
 - Fix: Tiamat couldn't fly
 - Fix: disarming spear trap chances luck check was inverted
+- Carrying the Master Key of Thievery in open inventory improves thievery chances